montanariarthur/TargetCtrb/README.md

 The following examples illustrate numerical results of the algorithms described above for small network systems as well as complex networks like the *C. elegans* neuronal network.

-- `main_optimalplacement` : Examples of minimum driver placement for target controllability and minimum sensor placement for target observability applied to a low-dimensional network system and to the C. elegans neuronal network.
+- `main_optimalplacement` : Examples of minimum driver placement for target controllability and minimum sensor placement for target observability applied to a low-dimensional network system and to the *C. elegans* neuronal network.
+These examples are discussed in Ref.
+[1].

 - `main_targetcontrol` : Example of target control for a target controllable system (A,B;F) and target estimation for a target observable system (C,A;K).
 This code illustrates the separation principle in the design procedures of static feedback controllers (for target control) and functional observers (for target estimation).